FoxLisk/RetroSpeedBot/README.md

  * pre-populate race reactions
  * i kinda think sending newly created races, possibly fully hydrated, off to some like mpsc-based handler might be the way of the hero?
+ * ORM stuff is looking more and more desireable
+ * keeping some stuff in memory would probably be cool, although N ~= 1 for a long time so it shouldn't matter.
+Things like races should be cheap enough to store in memory and then mega fast to iterate over, if we wanted.
+ * scheduled races would be cool
+ * bot commands to manipulate games/categories instead of "tell a dev and get it added to the build script"
+ * 80 trillion unit tests, ideally
+ * this list itself should be in github maybe